-Metropolitan's Board approved the rate structure on October 16, 2001 at the conclusion of a lengthy and open process.
-The rate structure is designed in accordance with the Rate Structure Action Plan of December 12, 2000; the Composite Rate Structure framework of April 11, 2000; and the Strategic Plan Policy Principles of December 14, 1999
+Metropolitan's current rate structure was adopted by its Board of Directors on October 16, 2001 through a lengthy and open process.
+The rate structure is designed in accordance with the Rate Structure Action Plan of December 12, 2000; the Composite Rate Structure framework of April 11, 2000; the Strategic Plan Policy Principles of December 14, 1999; and the Strategic Plan Steering Committee Guidelines of January 6, 2000.

-The rate structure supports the strategic planning vision that Metropolitan is a regional provider of services, encourages the development of additional local supplies like recycling and conservation, and accommodates a water transfer market.
+The rate structure supports the strategic planning vision that Metropolitan is a regional provider of services, encourages the development of additional local supplies through programs such as recycling and conservation and accommodates a water transfer market.
 Through its regional services, Metropolitan ensures a baseline of reliability and quality for imported water deliveries in its service area.
-By unbundling its full-service water rate, Metropolitan provides greater opportunity for member agencies to competitively manage their supplies and demand to meet future needs in a responsible least cost manner.
+By unbundling its full-service water rate, Metropolitan provides transparency regarding its costs and a greater opportunity for member agencies to competitively manage their supplies and demands to meet future needs in a responsible and cost-effective manner.

-This document supersedes all previous Rate Structure Administrative Procedure Handbooks and is supplemental and secondary to the definitions and procedures contained in Metropolitan's Administrative Code.
+This document supersedes all previous Rate Structure Administrative Procedures Handbooks and is supplemental and secondary to the definitions and procedures contained in Metropolitan's Administrative Code.